 A concussion can be difficult to diagnose since it may not always show up on imaging tests like CT scans or MRIs.
 Instead, a concussion is usually diagnosed based on the individual’s symptoms, medical history, and a physical exam.

-During the exam, a healthcare provider will typically ask about the individual’s symptoms and how the injury occurred.
+During the exam on how to know if you have a concussion, a healthcare provider will typically ask about the individual’s symptoms and how the injury occurred.
 They may also check the individual’s cognitive function, balance, and coordination.
 In some cases, additional tests such as neurocognitive testing or a neuropsychological evaluation may be recommended to assess the individual’s cognitive function.

 Imaging tests like CT scans or MRIs may be ordered if there is a concern about a more serious brain injury, such as a skull fracture or bleeding in the brain.